 Were there any other bands you were involved with after FURY and before Testors?

 SV- There also was one band between Distance and Fury that was called Liquid Diamonds.
 We recorded four or five songs and did a few shows.
 One was in New Jersey and one in NYC at the Bottom Line.
 Those were memorable.
 I have tapes from that band as well.
-(Check out a clip below of Liquid Diamonds, recorded in 1973, from an upcoming HoZac Archival 7" release):
+(Check out a clip below of Liquid Diamonds, recorded in 1973, from an upcoming HoZac Archival 7" release, out NOW in the link at the bottom of this interview):

 I have been lugging trunks full of tapes everywhere I’ve gone, for years man!
 After Testors broke up I moved from Bleeker Street in NYC to Minnesota, then from Minnesota to Holland, then from Holland to Los Angeles and then again back to Europe, and moving around in Europe as well.
 Always carting these huge heavy trunks everywhere I go and flipping out at airports if they even try to x-ray them or even attempt to put them through any sort of metal detector device.
 I think it’s cool Hozac is putting something of it out there!
 Now the trunks are a little bit lighter to carry.